 Full-time students attend workshops three days per week from October to May.
 The modules are delivered intensively over consecutive days in the so-called 'block format', which means that each module has 6 days of teaching split into two blocks of 3 days.
 Teaching methods include group work, case studies, presentations, and live projects.
 The course is delivered through a variety of approaches including lectures, presentations, tutorials and case studies, with an emphasis on interactive learning.
 Each module is taught by two lecturers, one from the University of Brighton and one from Wittenborg University.
 The full course is taught in Apeldoorn.

 Management subjects address key issues of strategy, marketing, operations, human resources and financial planning, studied in parallel with international hospitality development.
 Options include consultancy and multi-unit management.
 Students acquire research skills, which they can apply to academic or industrial projects.

-The hospitality industry is an outward looking global sector that is rapidly expanding across the world.
-It requires thousands of Master graduates every year to lead and develop enterprises that cater for increasingly informed guests who want value for money and who are looking for service uniquely tailored to their needs.
+The hospitality industry is an outward looking, global sector that is rapidly expanding across the world.
+It requires thousands of master's graduates every year to lead and develop enterprises that cater for increasingly informed guests who want value for money and who are looking for service uniquely tailored to their needs.